 One of the following roles is required to complete this task:

 - Custom role with the Settings: Manage permissions

 About this task

-In this case, you can generate a new self-signed certificate that represents a Common Name your application can validate.
-This topic tells you how to generate self-signed SSL certificate requests using the OpenSSL toolkit to enable HTTPS connections.
+This topic tells you how to generate a self-signed SSL certificate request using the OpenSSL toolkit to enable HTTPS connections.

 To generate a self-signed SSL certificate using the OpenSSL, complete the following steps: